mfdanieli/Classification-ML/README.md

 - *Why is this subjetc important?*

-  1. A [recent study](https://diabetesjournals.org/care/article/42/9/1609/36309/Understanding-the-Economic-Costs-of-Diabetes-and) estimate that undiagnosed diabetes can cost **$31.7 billion annually**.
+  1. A [recent study](https://diabetesjournals.org/care/article/42/9/1609/36309/Understanding-the-Economic-Costs-of-Diabetes-and) estimates that undiagnosed diabetes can cost **$31.7 billion annually**.

   2. In India, close to **42%** of the people with diabetes in India **are not aware** of their disease status, according to [Claypool  et al. (2020](https://drc.bmj.com/content/8/1/e000965?utm_content=americas&utm_campaign=usage&utm_medium=cpc&utm_source=trendmd&tid=xRcC2XdbS3AruBxKod5PPqdgMH1tPvz6BDUBfpZxRBxbqeyVrGycvEwy6xcPsIS8dQipAA==)).